 The waitress giggles.
 “You’re welcome.”

-Drake walks to the bathroom, his boots pounding on the tile floor.
-He knocks on the door, no one responds, and then opens it.
-The room is small and dimly lit.
+Drake walks to the bathroom, his boots pounding on the diner tile floor.
+He knocks on the men’s bathroom door.
+No one responds, and then opens it.
+The bathroom is small and dimly lit.
 He turns and locks the door.
 He walks over to the sink and stares at the mirror; everything goes dark.

 “Are you sure you’re okay?”

 He hears the waitress walk away, and he breathes a sigh of relief.

 Looking at himself in the mirror; his deep brown eyes see a middle-aged man.
 He places his hands on his head.
 The pain.
 He reaches into his jeans pocket and pulls out a bottle of Imitrex medication.
 These damn migraines.
 Popping the lid off the medicine bottle, he looks down and shakes his head.
 One pill, damn it.
 Smacking the faucet handle on, he scoops a handful of cold water.
 He pops his last pill into his mouth and washes it down with the water in his hand.